 Tips to Read Difficult Census Pages

-MODULE 2
+Module 2

 Locating an Individual in a Rural Census

-MODULE 3
+Module 3

 Locating an Individual in a Large City

-Schedule II for John Turnbull of Bathurst Street, Toronto
+Rev. John A. Turnbull of Toronto

-MODULE 4
+Module 4

 How Accurate is the Information Contained in Census Records?

-What to Look for when Comparing Records
+What to Look for When Comparing Records

 Specialized Information in Various Census Years